tudo-aqua/bgw/docs/components/componentview/componentview.md

 </details>

 ## Introduction
-[ComponentView][ComponentViewDoc] is the abstract baseclass of all framework components.
+[ComponentView][ComponentViewKDoc] is the abstract baseclass of all framework components.
 It defines important fields and functions that are necessary to visualize inheriting components.
 Most fields come as a pair of attribute and observable property.